 David Hirsch: Hi, I’m David Hirsch.
-This is the Special Fathers Network podcast stories of fathers helping fathers.
+This is the Special Fathers Network Podcast, stories of fathers helping fathers.

-Joe Mantegna: People say to me, “what’s it like to have a daughter with autism?”
-I said, I don’t know what it’s like not to.
-I can’t explain that it is what it is.
+Joe Mantegna: People say to me, “What’s it like to have a daughter with autism?”
+I said, “I don’t know what it’s like not to.”
+I can’t explain that.
+It’s a tough question.
+It is what it is.

+David Hirsch: That’s our guest today.
+He starred on Broadway, in the movies, and on television.
 Joe Mantegna.
-Joe is the father of two daughters, Gia and her older sister Mia, who has autism.
+Joe is the father of two daughters, Gia, and her older sister Mia, who has autism.

 Mia Mantegna: Joe Mantegna is more than just a movie and television actor.
-He is a special person helping special people with autism, and I’m the luckiest reporter on earth because he’s my dad.
+He is a special person helping special people with autism.
+And I’m the luckiest reporter on earth, because he’s my dad.

 David Hirsch: That’s Mia Mantegna from a video interview with her father, Joe.